huggingface/transformers/README.md

 ### OpenAI GPT and Transformer-XL: running the examples

-We provied two examples of scripts for OpenAI GPT and Transformer-XL based on (and extended from) the respective original implementations:
+We provide two examples of scripts for OpenAI GPT and Transformer-XL based on (and extended from) the respective original implementations:

+- fine-tuning OpenAI GPT on the ROCStories dataset
+- evaluating Transformer-XL on Wikitext 103

 #### Fine-tuning OpenAI GPT on the RocStories dataset